code4b/laravel_agreement/README.md

 Demo Db
 ------------------------------------
-You can find seed db in "seed" folder
+You can find seed db in "seed" folder.

-**Db configuration is set with remote db for using with heroku**
+**_Db configuration is set with remote db for using with heroku_**